Wilson's late winner boosts West Ham's survival chances with 2-1 win over Everton

 WEST HAM SNATCH WINNER AT THE DEATH

-Everton – whose boss David Moyes returned to West Ham for his 750th Premier League game as a manager – were marginally the better team in the opening stages but created few real chances.

-West Ham improved throughout the first half, with Crysencio Summerville their biggest threat, and began brightly after the restart, taking a deserved lead when Soucek rose highest to convert Jarrod Bowen's corner.
+Everton were marginally the better team in the opening stages but created few real chances, while West Ham improved throughout the first half, with Crysencio Summerville their biggest threat.

 Barry had a brilliant chance to equalise with a close-range header but Soucek nodded his goal-bound effort on to the bar and clear.